-You are not necessarily obligated to obtain consent for processing personal data, as long as your processing is based on one of the legal basis and you can assure the lawfulness of processing.
+You are not necessarily obligated to obtain consent for processing personal data, as long as your processing is based on one of the legal bases and you can assure the lawfulness of processing.

 However, most organizations will find that if they want to continue with their usual processing activities – for example, in marketing activities.
 If you rely on consent, you will have to obtain consent that meets certain requirements– it has to be “freely given“, “specific“, “informed” and “unambiguous“.

 Consent as one of the lawful bases for processing

 Before you start to process personal data, you should identify and document a valid lawful basis for collecting, processing, storage, or usage of personal data.

 There are six legal bases for processing personal data:

 - Consent- the individual (data subject) gives consent for the processing of personal data for one or more specific purposes.

 - Contract- when processing is necessary for the performance of the contract of which the data subject is the party.